 During Commencement Weekend Handicapped Parking Passes can be provided to guests and alumni/ae.
 Every effort will be made to accommodate your handicapped parking needs.
 However, please know that space is limited during this busy weekend, and parking will be given out on a first come, first served basis.
 Handicapped parking is only available to guests who have a state issued hang tag.
 A parking permit and instructions will be mailed in early May to the address you indicate on this form.

 Alternatively, if you have a state issued hang tag, you are welcome to park in pre-marked handicapped spots on campus, but we cannot guarantee their availability.
 A map of handicapped parking spots on campus can be found here.

 If you have already requested a handicapped parking pass, you will receive a permit and instructions in early May.

 DROP OFF PASSES

-On Commencement Day, the majority of streets near the College Green are closed.
+On Commencement day, the majority of streets near the College Green are closed due to the procession and line up.
 Drop Off Passes allow individuals to drop guests off near the College Green on Commencement Day.
-Drivers then park their vehicle on campus or in the local area - this pass does not provide any reserved parking for the holder.
-Drop Off Passes are recommended for individuals who will be transporting guests who have mobility issues but are able to navigate campus themselves.
-Drop Off Passes can be obtained onsite at the Commencement Welcome Desk in the Stephen Robert '62 Campus Center starting on Friday, May 24, 2013.
+Drivers then park their vehicle on campus or in the local area.
+This pass does not provide any reserved parking for the holder.
+Drop Off Passes are only recommended for individuals who will be transporting guests with mobility concerns who are able to navigate the campus themselves.

 To arrange for a wheelchair or other medical needs, see our list of local wheelchair rentals.
 A number of vendors will deliver and pick up right from the campus.
 Brown University does not provide wheelchairs.